WwZzz/easyFL/README.md

 Logger's setting

-* `logger` is used to selected the logger, where the logger shard the same name with this term will be loaded.
+* `logger` is used to selected the logger that has the same name with this term.

 * `log_level` shares the same meaning with the LEVEL in the python's native module logging.